HackerN64/HackerSM64/src/crash_screen/README.md

 - Physical vs. Virtual address setting?
 ### About page
 - Can this work without a buffer for shown entries like the threads page?
+  - Info uses a text buffer
-- Button to cycle memory size formats (bytes/kb/mb/hex/num entries)
+- Button/setting to cycle memory size formats (bytes/kb/mb/hex/num entries)
-- Arbitrarily determine microcode name (from map symbol?)
+- Can goddardSegmentEnd -goddardSegmentStart replace gGoddardSize?
 - Clean up code
 - More entries:
   - Current RTC time if RTC is enabled? or `osGetTime()`/`osGetCount()`?
   - `gGlobalTimer`?
   - Mario action?
   - Mario floor?
-  - VI/etc. info
 </p>
 </details>